M4tiasToreta/ProjectMLclassification/README.md

 ### Modeling

-After preprocessing the data, it's time to start modeling different ML's and see and use the most accurate one.
+After preprocessing the data, it's time to start modeling different MLs to check and use the most accurate one.
 In this document, I will focus in only three, although more were tested.
 Documented models are: Random forest, Logistic Regression and XGBClassification.

 #### Random Forest